autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/dotnet/viewer.md

 export FORGE_CLIENT_ID=your-own-forge-client-id
 export FORGE_CLIENT_SECRET=your-own-forge-client-secret
 export FORGE_BUCKET=your-custom-bucket-name
-npm start
+dotnet run
 ```

-And then navigate to http://localhost:3000 in your browser.
+And then navigate to https://localhost:5001 in your browser.
 You should be presented with a simple UI,
 with a dropdown in the top-right corner that will eventually get populated with all models available
 in your configured bucket, and with a button for uploading new models.
 And as soon as you select one
 of the options from the dropdown, the corresponding model will get loaded in the viewer that occupies